 We ask for the ability to send e-mails so that we can contact retailers on your behalf when we find a price adjustment for you.
 Unfortunately, we would not be able to get those price adjustments if we sent those requests from a Paribus e-mail, as we did not make the order.”

-Here is a list of online retailers that Paribus works with, which was valid as of November 2018:
+Here is a list of online retailers that Paribus works with:

 - Best Buy